ashishbista/ashishbista.github.io/_posts/2013-12-30-forwarding-ftp-requests-with-iptables.md

 ### Background:

-Normally, we'd prefer not to assign public IP, floating IP in OpenStack terminology, to each server in our cloud just because of a couple of reasons — public (IPv4) Internet addresses are a scarce public resource, and exposing all servers to the Internet is a security concern.
+Normally, we don't want to assign public IP, floating IP in OpenStack terminology, to each server in our cloud just because of a couple of reasons — public (IPv4) Internet addresses are a scarce public resource, and exposing all servers to the Internet is a security concern.

 For some purpose, within our OpenStack cloud, we had to install FTP server on a private instance and access it from outside of our cloud.
 We use an intermediate server (we call Route Server) to create a tunnel between our network and private servers.
 But, the FTP server has to be publicly accessible without establishing any tunnel.
 I used *iptables* to accomplish it.